NAHCON alerts intending pilgrims on fake entry visa for hajj

 READ ALSO: NAHCON boss tasks Hajj information managers on efficient service delivery

-“No foreign pilgrim was allowed to access the application website talk little of registering.
+“No foreign pilgrim is allowed to access the application website talk little of registering.

 “NAHCON urges all intending pilgrims to bear the Hajj restriction with patience until the situation is reversed.
 This patience will itself earn one handsome reward.
 Anyone who does contrary does so at his own peril.